 Are you wondering how to spoil your cat and show your pet you love them?

-12 Outrageous Tips on How to Absolutely Spoil Your Cat
+12 Amazing Tips on How to Spoil Your Cat

 When you think about it, it’s strange that we want to spoil your cats so much.

-After all, cats make you work for every little gesture of affection and often aren’t crazy about your gifts.
+After all, cats make you work for every little gesture of affection and are often not crazy about your gifts.